kendallmiller/kendallmiller.github.io/_posts/2016-08-03-they-can-only-fire-you.md

 > Kendall - Calm down.
 They can only fire you.

-I panicked - I've never been fired from anything and that seemed like just about the worst thing that could happen.
+I panicked - They could fire me?
+I've never been fired from anything and that seemed like just about the worst thing that could happen.
 She continued..

 > They can't kill you, they can't take away your family - they can only fire you.
 And you'll be fine.

+She was right.
+I'm used to going all in on the projects I'm engaged in and it's easy to overstate how important the drama is of whatever's going on around us.